A Kidney blood test is enough to investigate the health

 • Minerals such as phosphorus and calcium (the former essential for energy production, the latter essential for correct muscle, nervous system and heart function);

-• Glomerular filtration rate: a value not to be underestimated
+• Glomerular filtration rate: A value you should not underestimate

-Another Kidney Blood Test value to investigate that can be included within the renal function panel is the glomerular filtration rate (eGFR), thanks to which you can estimate the amount of blood filtered by the glomeruli in the kidney in a minute.
+Another Kidney Blood screening value to investigate that can be included within the renal function panel is the glomerular filtration rate (eGFR), thanks to which you can estimate the amount of blood filtered by the glomeruli in the organ in a minute.

 The glomerular filtration rate is a formula that also takes into account some characteristics of the patient who performs it, such as: